I'll Set You Free

 "I'll Set You Free" is a song by The Bangles.
 It first appeared on their third album Everything in 1988, and was later released as its fourth single in Europe in 1989 as a "goodbye" single to its fans.
 "I'll Set You Free" was released as a single in Australia in 1990 to promote their Greatest Hits.

 Personnel

 The song was composed by guitarist and vocalist Susanna Hoffs with Eric Lowen and Dan Navarro, and produced by Davitt Sigerson.

-The track was remixed by Bernard Edwards for release as a single, with additional engineering by Larry Alexander.
-The album version of the song runs to 4 minutes 27 seconds, and the single mix lasts 24 seconds longer.
+The track was re-recorded and mixed by Bernard Edwards for release as a single, with additional engineering by Larry Alexander.
+The album version of the song runs to 4 minutes 27 seconds, and the single version lasts 24 seconds longer.
 As well as a thicker sound than the original recording, the single version has a more forceful introduction and a different lead vocal by Hoffs.

-An edit of the Single Mix was released in the United Kingdom, with a duration of 4:09.
+An edit of the single version was released in the United Kingdom, with a duration of 4:09.